victoriamccray/Hackathon/README.md

 <br>[International Society for Computational Biology](https://www.iscb.org/)

 ## Acknowledgements
 This project is made possible through the support of multiple collaborative partners.
 I would like to extend my gratitude to my mentor Juliet Davidow and the support of the Learning and Brain Development Lab for guidance on the vision.
-The in-person workshop is coordinated with the support of TReND in Africa, and I extend my thanks to the organization for the collaboration.
-The hackathon is made possible through the collaborative support of Black In Neuro and contributions from Facebook Reality Labs at Meta.
-I would also like to thank the Center for Emerging Markets at Northeastern University for the support as a recipient of the Srinivasan Award that is able to facilitate the project.
+I am grateful to TReND in Africa for cultivating and facilitating the partnership with Lilongwe University for Agriculture and Natural Resources (LUANAR).
+The in-person workshop is coordinated with the support of Agriculture and Policy Analysis at LUANAR, and I extend my warm thank you to the organization for the collaboration.
+The hackathon is made possible through the collaborative support of Black In Neuro and contributions from Meta Reality Labs.
+I would also like to thank the Center for Emerging Markets at Northeastern University for the support as a recipient of the Srinivasan Award that was able to facilitate the project.

 ## Contributors and Special Thanks
 Claire Fielder, Research Assistant